CasKei/StudyVault/Term4/ISP/Notes/Week 1 - Java Introduction.md

 a = 1;
 ```
 ## Array
-Used to store a collection of data
+Used to store a collection of data.
 ```java
 int[] c; // declare c as an integer array c = new int[3]; // allocate memory for 3 int